-CMED6106 Advanced virology (3 credits) (Pre-requisite: A Bachelor of Science degree in biology or immunology or equivalent)
+CMED6106.
+Advanced virology (3 credits)

+(Pre-requisite: A Bachelor of Science degree in biology or immunology or equivalent.
+Prior approval of the HKU-Pasteur Research Pole.)

 Each year the course focuses on a different set of viruses/diseases that are relevant for public health in Asia and worldwide.
 Topics include: epidemiology, molecular and cellular biology of viruses; virus/host molecular interactions; pathogenetic mechanisms, prevention strategies against viral diseases and therapeutical approaches.
 Lectures are given by internationally renowned scientists, workshops/round tables are supervised by junior faculty members, and practical sessions organized together with local and/or invited faculty members.